TeamRegio/EpiRegioDB/docs/UseCases.rst

 REM ID
 ~~~~~~~
 *REM ID* is how we define the REMs internally.
 Each *REM ID* is unique.
 Also the REMs, which have the exact same genomic region but are associated to different genes (happens rarly), are assigned to different *REM IDs*.
-We started counting from REM0000001 onwards.
+We start counting from REM0000001 onwards.

 Predicted function
 ~~~~~~~
 STITCHIT identifies REMs by interpreting differential gene expression, meaning that a REM can be associated with an increase in gene expression as well as with a decrease.
 This association is represented by the regression coefficient.
-In case of a positive regression coefficient we assume an activating effect of the REM on its gene's expression and for a negative regression coefficient a repressing effect.
+In case of a positive regression coefficient we assume an activating effect of the REM on its target gene's expression and for a negative regression coefficient a repressing effect.

 Model score
 ~~~~~~~
 The *Model score* is the negative binary logarithm of the p-value for the association between a REM and its target gene.
-It serves as an indicator how important a REM is for it gene's expression.
+It serves as an indicator how important a REM is for its target gene's expression.
 The higher the score, the more impact the REM is supposed to have.
-This p-value is not cell type specific but calculated over all cell types.
+This value is not cell type specific because it is calculated over all cell types.
 It allows for a comparison in between the REMs but not in between cell types.
 For a cell type-specific comparison, have a look at the *Cell type score*.

 Associated REM cluster
 ~~~~~~~
-As STITCHIT starts with a gene and looks for its regulatory region and not the other way around, the identified regions can overlap.
-A *REM cluster* is a region of neighbouring REMs that overlap by at least one basepair.
+As STITCHIT determine REMs for each gene seperately and not the other way around, the identified regions can overlap.
+A *REM cluster* is a region of neighbouring REMs that overlap by at least one base pair (bp).
 If there is no overlapping other REM, a cluster can also consist of only one REM.
+Each *REM cluster*  is assigned to a unique *REM cluster ID*.
+We start counting from CREM0000001 onwards.
 The entries of *Associated REM cluster* are links that redirect you to a table with all REMs inside of this cluster.

 Cell type score
 ~~~~~~~